SaidZahrai/deepRL-P2-Continuous_Control/README.md

 7. `videos`: Folder with a recorder result.
 8. `Report.html`: Detailed report
 9. `three_hidden_layers`: Folder containing model and agent with three hiden layers.
-1. Solving the environment

-For this project, we will provide you with two separate versions of the Unity environment:

-- The first version contains a single agent.
-- The second version contains 20 identical agents, each with its own copy of the environment.

-The second version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 ## Getting Started